mathewgeejo/BotBattles-2025-SCET/QUICKSTART.md

 - Your API key is stored locally in your browser
 - No conversations are stored on any server
-- Direct communication with Groq's API
+- Direct communication with Gemini's API
 - Your data never touches our servers

 ## For Developers

 ### Tech Stack
 - Pure HTML/CSS/JavaScript (no build process needed)
-- Groq API (OpenAI-compatible)
+- Google Gemini API
 - LocalStorage for persistence
 - Responsive design with CSS Grid/Flexbox